Trailblazer guidebooks provide practical information on specific routes… in less accessible parts of the world.

 Bed and Breakfasts (B&Bs) are a great British institution and many of those along the Coast to Coast are absolutely charming, with buildings often three or four hundred years old.
 Older owners often treat you as surrogates for their long-departed offspring and enjoy nothing more than looking after you.

-As the name suggests, they provide you with a bed in a private room, and breakfast – a hearty, British-style cooked one (see p19) unless you specify otherwise beforehand – though they range in style enormously.
-Most B&Bs have en suite rooms and/or rooms with either private or shared facilities.
-En suite facilities often mean a shower squeezed into a room but with private/shared facilities there may be a bath, which is what most walkers prefer at the end of a long day, and the bathroom is never more than a few feet away.
+As the name suggests, they provide you with a bed in a private room, and breakfast – a hearty, British-style cooked one unless you specify otherwise beforehand – though they range in style enormously.
+Most B&Bs on the route have en suite rooms – which usually mean there’s a bathroom attached to the room.
+Where a room is advertised as having private facilities, it means that the bathroom is not directly connected to the room though the nearby bathroom is reserved solely for the use of the room’s occupants.
+Shared facilities mean that you share a bathroom with other guests.
+With private/shared facilities there may be a bath, which is what most walkers prefer at the end of a long day.
 These rooms usually contain either a double bed (known as a double room), or two single beds (known as a twin room).
 Family rooms are for three or more people.
 Solo trekkers should take note: single rooms are not so easy to find so you’ll often end up occupying a double room, for which you’ll have to pay a single occupancy supplement (see below).
+Smoking is banned in all enclosed places open to the public in England but places to stay are able to designate rooms for smokers, so do check this if it’s important to you.
+Some B&Bs provide an evening meal; if not, there’s often a pub or restaurant nearby and, if it’s far, the owner may give you a lift to and from it.

 Guesthouses, hotels, pubs and inns